seaboy1234/Rx.d/README.md

 ## Concepts

-At the core of Rx.d is the Observable, Observer, and Disposable interfaces.
+At the core of Rx.d are the Observable, Observer, and Disposable interfaces.

 ```d
 // src/reactived/observable/types.d